 Have you tried Aplos Church Accounting?
 Please leave a review!

 FellowshipOne is a Dallas-based church management solution with more than a decade of experience.
 As a complete church management system, accounting is just one piece of the FellowshipOne arsenal of tools.
 Their newest product, FellowshipOne GO Complete, features accounting, member management, online giving, and even advanced features like background checks and website management.
+Not convinced?
+If you are interested in products with comparable features, these FellowshipOne alternatives could be what you are looking for.

 Their True Fund Accounting system is powered by Shelby Systems, and includes everything that a church accounting department would need, along with advanced features like fixed assets and purchasing management.
 FellowshipOne is one of the most popular and user-friendly church management solutions, according to our research.